 Finally, if trying the above steps has not helped, contact your ISP to make sure there is no problem on their end and to assist you further with any special configurations.

 Another method of determining network issues is to use the tracert command if you are a Windows user or the traceroute command if you are a Linux or Unix variant user.
 This command gives you an overview of each of the devices (routers) a packet travels (hops) over a network.
 It can also give you an idea of where a problem exists in your network or outside of your network.

-To use this command, you must be at the command line and type one of the below commands, depending on your operating system.
+To use this command, you must be at the command line and type one of the following commands, depending on your operating system.

 If successful, you should begin to see each hop between the computer and network devices.
 When the connection fails, determine what device is causing the issue by reviewing the traceroute listing.

 - See our network definition for further information on networks and related links.